Ayr (Scottish Parliament constituency): 1999–2011

 The remaining section of South Ayrshire was covered by the Carrick, Cumnock and Doon Valley constituency.

-2011–present
+2011–2026

 Following the First Periodic Review of Scottish Parliament Boundaries in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland recommended alterations to the existing Ayr constituency which were then implemented and used at the 2011, 2016 and 2021 Scottish Parliamentary elections.
-These boundaries remain in place today and will be used at the next election to the Scottish Parliament.

-The Ayr constituency covers the towns of Ayr, Prestwick and Troon, and takes in the electoral wards of:
+The Ayr constituency as defined at this review covered the towns of Ayr, Prestwick and Troon, and takes in the electoral wards of: